NaderNabil216/Simple-Twitter-Client/README.md

 # Simple-Twitter-Client
-Simple Demo For Twitter Client
+A Simple Demo That Simulates Twitter